bvcc-swe/bvcc/sessions/8/samples/javascript/todo-api/README.md

 | Create a new to-do list item. |http://localhost:3002/api/todos | POST | Content-Type: application/json | "{"title":"Complete mail-in ballot."}" |
 | Change the title of the to-do list item where the ID is `2`.|http://localhost:3002/api/todos/2 | PUT | Content-Type: application/json | "{"title":"Confirm mail-in ballot was received."}" |
 | Delete the to-do list item where the ID is `2`.|http://localhost:3002/api/todos/2 | DELETE | Content-Type: application/json | N/A |

+## How to run React App
+1. Run your React App by changing to the src folder and running the command `$ npm start`

+## How to Use Postman to Test API
+1. Open the Postman Application and sign in
+1. Press the New+ Orange Button at the top left
+1. Select what type of request to make (GET,PUT,POST,DELETE)
+1. Put in the resource identifier for example for a get request we would use "http://localhost:3002/api/todo"
+1. Press Send

+**Note:** A Request on Postman will only work if you have both the react app and api running